 The algorithm can constantly crawl the web, searching for information on the prices of your competitors for the same or similar products, considering hot deals and collecting enough information about the price history over the last number of days or weeks.

-By including supply, seasonality, external events related to your business (e.g. a concert, a match, a festival) and market demand and offer, an automatic pricing system can efficiently adjust prices.
+By including supply, seasonality, external events related to your business (e.g. a concert, a match, a festival), market demand, and offer, an automatic pricing system with machine learning can efficiently adjust and optimize prices.

 Customers tend to search for visual content prior to making a purchase.
 However, in some cases they cannot easily find good keywords to describe what they want.
 The goal of visual search is to make much easier for consumers to find exactly what it is they’re looking for.

 Instead of typing a query such as ‘cordless combo kit with soft case’, which will probably return a lot of general results, customers can upload an image to help narrow the search down to more specific items.
 With the huge and increasing amount of snapping and sharing images, machine learning algorithms can currently achieve amazing results.